 Lisa Hirsch Marin

-Lisa is a bilingual/bicultural executive with over 25 years of vision and experience leading teams to innovative solutions, implementing and evaluating initiatives that break through barriers so that children, youth, and families lead healthy, thriving lives.
-Her passion is creating opportunities for people to heal from trauma living with violence and poverty, abuse and neglect, and homelessness in underserved communities.
-A strategic thinker and creative problem solver, she challenges the systems that have created generational cycles of poverty, in particular for people of color.
-Ms. Hirsch Marin has most recently served as Chief Operating Officer of Wellnest since 2019, leading Housing Programs for Transitional Age Youth, crisis, intensive programming, the Psychiatry Department, professional development, training and evaluation, Total Quality Management and Compliance, and Technology.
+Ms. Hirsch Marin is a bilingual/bicultural executive with vision and experience that has led teams to innovative solutions, and implement initiatives that break through barriers so that children, youth, and families lead healthy, thriving lives.
+Her passion is creating opportunities for people to heal from the trauma of living with violence and poverty, abuse and neglect, and homelessness in underserved communities.
+A strategic thinker and creative problem solver, she challenges systems that have created generational cycles of poverty, in particular for people of color.
+Ms. Hirsch Marin has most recently served as Chief Operating Officer of Wellness since 2019, leading trauma-informed Housing First Programs for Transitional Age Youth in South LA; Crisis Response and Intensive Programming; Psychiatry; Professional Development, Training and Evaluation; Total Quality Management and Compliance, and Technology.
 In addition, Ms. Hirsch Marin helped to broaden the organization’s base of financial support by 8 million dollars and expanded its compassionate, trauma-informed care with the incorporation of nontraditional therapeutic practices such as Healing Circles.
-Previous roles Ms. Hirsch Marin has held include: Vice President of Programs at Para Los Niños, Director of Mental Health at El Centro Del Pueblo, Regional Director of Clinical Services and Community Mental Health Services at Children’s Institute, Inc., and Children’s Services Administrator at DCFS.
-Lisa has been recognized by the Los Angeles County Commission for Women as Woman of the Year award recipient.
+Previous roles Ms. Hirsch Marin has held include Vice President of Programs at Para Los Niños, Director of Mental Health at El Centro Del Pueblo, Regional Director of Clinical Services and Community Mental Health Services at Children’s Institute, Inc., and Children’s Services Administrator at the Department of Children and Family Services.
+Ms. Hirsch Marin has been recognized by the Los Angeles County Commission for Women as the Woman of the Year award recipient.